fettlaus/fritzer/README.md

 ```

 # Known problems
-Currently there is a bug within the library `fritzconnection` which this script uses.
+- Currently there is a bug within the library `fritzconnection` which this script uses.
 I opened a [pull request](https://bitbucket.org/kbr/fritzconnection/pull-request/5/) to fix this.
+- There are no test cases yet (they would fail anyway because of `fritzconnection`)
+- IP adress of FritzBox is not yet usable